jaspector

 A building permit must be obtained prior to new building construction or alterations and for electrical, plumbing, suppression systems, fire alarm systems, or mechanical work.

-Typical processing time is Complete applications will be reviewed within 3 business days of receipt (per solar permit guidance)..
+Building permit processing times in Oberlin, OH typically run Complete applications will be reviewed within 3 business days of receipt (per solar permit guidance)..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Oberlin, OH.
 The following work is generally exempt: Basketball hoops set back at least 10 feet from any street right-of-way; Bird baths; Compost piles or bins; Flag poles; Fountains; Gardens; Unenclosed patios; Solar panels; Statues; Swing sets and playgrounds; Temporary fences up to 3 feet tall; Woodpiles not exceeding 6 feet in height.
 Note: These are zoning permit exceptions, not a full building-permit exemption list.
+When in doubt, confirm with the local building department before starting work.